DP-2006/social_media/README.md

+# README Section

-## Ollama Configuration
+## Ollama AI Integration

 ### Model Installation

-Install one of the available models provided by Ollama.
-We recommend the **Qwen 2.7B** model for now.
+Install the desired model using Ollama.
+We currently recommend the **Qwen 2.7B** model.

-> ⚠️ **Note:** You may encounter some issues, such as lack of image processing support.
+> ⚠️ **Note:** You may encounter issues such as lack of image processing support with certain models.

-### Changing the Model & Settings
+### Configuration

-To change the model or add more configurations:
+To change the model or adjust additional settings:

-- Navigate to `app ml → service → ollama_client.py`
+1. Navigate to `app ml → service → ollama_client.py`

-For the **Hashtag** and **Direct** sections, go to the respective `service` directory and configure the model and running port settings.
+2. Modify the model and port settings as needed

+For **hashtag** and **direct messaging** sections, follow the same approach in the `service` directory.

-> ⚠️ **Important:** Ensure the required port is open in your firewall before running.
+> ⚠️ **Important:** Ensure the required port is open in your firewall before running the application.

-### Explore Section Status
+### Ollama Explore (Temporarily Disabled)

-The Ollama feature in the **Explore** section is currently **disabled** due to server execution issues.
+The Ollama Explore feature is currently **paused** due to server execution issues.
+To get started:

-To enable it:
-1. Go to `app interaction → serializer`
+1. Go to the `serializer` in `ml` app
-2. Activate the endpoint
+2. Enable `interaction service`

+> 💡 **Note:** Services operate independently across all sections, making them reusable in other development projects.
+All existing apps will be updated accordingly in the near future.

+### API Development

+Python developers can write custom `serializers` and `views` to create API endpoints.
+This feature will be added by the development team soon.

-> 💡 **Tip:** The Explore section will work without Ollama for enthusiasts who want to test it.
-Full Ollama integration will be added by the development team soon.
+> 🚀 **Good News:** The system works without Ollama Explore, which is great for enthusiasts who want to experiment!

+### Database Support

+This system supports **SQL** and **PostgreSQL** databases.
+Configuration is available in `config → setting`.

+> ⚠️ **Note:** The current databases do not utilize a multi-tenant system.
+Please keep this in mind when referencing the codebase.

+### AI Learning System

+The system performs **gradual AI learning** through Ollama, albeit in a limited capacity.
+The goal is to leverage Ollama's capabilities effectively.

+> ⚠️ **Important:** AI response quality depends entirely on the model and its training. **Do not rely solely on AI outputs** — errors are likely to occur!

+---

+## Contributing

+We welcome suggestions, corrections, and feedback from all enthusiasts in this field.
+Your input is greatly appreciated! 🙏